gvwilson/sensibleadventures/short-stories/litany.md

 *I thought you were the specialist,*
 George had thought,
 but he had kept the thought to himself.
-Not Robbie–he had demanded an explanation when they were shut out of their mother's room during Biczo's visits, then slammed his bedroom door and thrown himself into yet another programming project when none was forthcoming.
+Not Robbie---he had demanded an explanation when they were shut out of their mother's room during Biczo's visits, then slammed his bedroom door and thrown himself into yet another programming project when none was forthcoming.